 - Still have questions about Remote Courses?
 Check out our Frequently Asked Questions on Remote Courses

-Rachna currently owns TeachPhysio, a PT education and management consulting company.
-Her course Acupressure for Optimal Pelvic Health brings a unique evidence-based approach and explores complementary medicine as a powerful tool for holistic management of the individual as a whole focusing on the physical, emotional and energy body.
+Rachna also owns TeachPhysio, a PT education and management consulting company.
+Her course Acupressure for Optimal Pelvic Health brings a unique evidence based approach and explores complementary medicine as a powerful tool for holistic management of the individual as a whole focusing on the physical, emotional and energy body.

 Attention: We are unable to offer "retro-active" discounts (i.e. applying a discount to a transaction after the transaction takes place), so if you are interested in exploring discount options and you are unsure if your transactions is eligible for a discount, please contact us to inquire.